 Learn how a long-term disability leave might affect your pension.

-If you are off work for an extended period because of illness or injury, you may qualify for long-term disability benefits provided by your employer.
+If you are off work for an extended period because of illness or injury, you may qualify for benefits under a long-term disability plan provided by your employer.

 Receiving disability benefits from an approved long-term disability plan

-If you receive long-term disability benefits from an approved plan, you will accumulate pensionable and contributory service in the pension plan as if you were working.
+If you receive disability benefits from an approved long-term disability plan, you will accumulate pensionable and contributory service in the pension plan as if you were working.

 If you are on long-term disability leave when you apply to retire, your pension will be calculated using your highest average salary before your long-term disability leave.
 This will be increased by any inflation adjustments provided by the pension plan.